noskla/noskla/README.md

 administration and networking. 🔥

 ##### Projects I am working on *right now*:
-- [Las Pegasus Radio](https://laspegas.us/) - modern web app combining the ideas of internet radio and social media 🎧
-- [Phosphorite](https://github.com/noskla/phosphorite) - REST API designed to use with microservices in Las Pegasus Radio infrastructure
+- [Phosphorite](https://github.com/noskla/phosphorite) - server with REST API for a live music streaming service
-- [Portland](https://github.com/noskla/portland) - bot for Discord made to integrate the platform with Las Pegasus Radio API

 ##### Still active, but low priority:
 - [unKast](https://github.com/noskla/unkast) - audio streaming server project made because of Icecast/Shoutcast limitations
+- [Portland](https://github.com/noskla/portland) - bot for Discord made to integrate the platform with Las Pegasus Radio API

 Feel free to contribute to any of my repos through an issue or pull request.
 You can contact me via e-mail ``a (at) horsi.fi`` or [Twitter](https://twitter.com/alistheponi).